-After the workshop we plan to organize a special issue of an international journal dedicated to WUPES'22.
+We plan to organize a special issue of the recognized International Journal of Approximate Reasoning dedicated to WUPES'22 after the workshop.
 For this special issue, all selected papers will have to pass a regular reviewing process.

 - Jirka Vomlel - chair